leerob/dart-react-todo/README.md

 }
 ```

-As you can see, OverReact helps bridge the gap between Dart and React.
+OverReact helps bridge the gap between Dart and React.
 If you're using VS Code, my colleague Jace has created some [OverReact code snippets](https://github.com/JaceHensley/vscode-over-react-snippets) that will help speed up your development.
 Now, let's talk about our front-end architecture.

 #### [w_flux](https://github.com/Workiva/w_flux)